Dynamic Adversarial Resource Allocation: the dDAB Game: No-Splitting Attacker

 \subsection{Q-Set Propagation}

-The Q-set propagation process is described in \algref{alg:Q-prop}, which takes two inputs: the graph environment $\mathcal{G}$ and the horizon of the game~$T$.
-We assume that the players do not care about their performance beyond~$T$, and therefore, Q-sets need not be computed beyond this horizon.
-The algorithm then utilizes~\eqref{eqn:Q-set-def} to generate the Q-sets.
-The actual numerical implementation of the algorithm uses an equivalent but more computationally efficient formula~\eqref{eqn:q-set-comp} introduced later in Section~\ref{sec:algorithm}.
-The iterative Q-set construction process stops if the Q-sets converge, as described in line~4.
-In this case, we can conclude that the \defender{} has a strategy to defend \textit{indefinitely} against all no-splitting \attacker{} strategies.
-The output $k_\infty$ gives the smallest finite number such that $\nsp{k_\infty}{i}=\nsp{\infty}{i}$ for all $i\in\nodeset$.
-This conclusion is formalized in Corollary~\ref{cor:indefinite-defense-Q-inf}.
+The Q-set propagation process is described in \algref{alg:Q-prop}, which takes three inputs: the graph environment $\mathcal{G}$, the \attacker{} total resource $Y$, and the horizon of the game~$T$.
+We assume that the players do not consider their performance beyond~$T$, and therefore, Q-sets are only computed up to this horizon.
+The algorithm applies the recursion in~\eqref{eqn:Q-set-def} to construct the Q-sets for each node.
+In practice, a numerically efficient implementation uses an equivalent but computationally friendly formulation~\eqref{eqn:q-set-comp} in Section~\ref{sec:algorithm}.